CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.6 Delete and destroy.md

 For most file systems, files that the user deletes are not really destroyed.
 Only the references to the file are deleted from the management information of the file system and the blocks belonging to the file are marked as free.
 However, the actual content of the blocks on the disk is retained and can be reconstructed using appropriate tools.
 This allows attackers to gain access to the file.
 B. if such data carriers are passed on to third parties or disposed of inappropriately.
 For example, confidential information could be leaked out.

-### 2 3 Unstructured data managementDue to inadequate specifications, as well as lack of training of the employees, information can be stored cluttered on used data carriers.
+### 2 3 Unstructured data management
+Due to inadequate specifications, as well as lack of training of the employees, information can be stored cluttered on used data carriers.
 This can lead to the fact that information can not be completely deleted, because no one knows more, what is stored in which files.
 Also, attackers may be able to access information unnoticed if many copies of a file exist and they exist in different directories with different protection functions.
 Copies are often not just stored in different directories of a volume.
 It is much more critical if several copies are stored on different data carriers and it is no longer clear where, what was filed and when.
 This problem is compounded when disks are procured remotely and are not controlled.
 Unstructured data management jeopardizes both the availability (working with the data) and the integrity and confidentiality.

 ### 2 4 Confidentiality loss through paging and temporary files